German mediatisation: End of the free imperial cities

 The 51 free imperial cities had less to offer in the way of territory (7,365 sqkm) or population (815,000) than the ecclesiastical states but the secular princes had long resented the independence of the ones enclaved within their territory.
 With a few exceptions, they suffered from an even worse reputation of decay and mismanagement than the ecclesiastical states.

 A few imperial cities had been included in some of 18th century stillborn secularisation plans, chiefly because they were either contiguous to or enclaved within a prince-bishopric targeted for secularisation.
 While the secret compensation provisions of the treaties of 1796 with Prussia, Baden and Württemberg targeted only ecclesiastical territories, by the time the Congress of Rastatt opened in late 1797, there were widespread rumors about the abolition of at least some cities.
 Alarmed by such rumors, the imperial cities of the Swabian Circle, where about half of all the imperial cities were located, held a special conference at Ulm in early March 1798 to examine the situation, for which they felt helpless.
 However, given that it was expected from the start that the handful of the largest and wealthiest cities would maintain their independence, the expected mediatisation of the imperial cities did not raise much public interest.
-The survival of an imperial city often hung by a thread: while Regensburg and Wetzlar, seats of the Imperial Diet and the Imperial Cameral Tribunal respectively, were still on the short list of imperial cities that were to survive in the June 1802 general compensation plan, they were secularized a few months later in order to beef up the newly created Principality of Aschaffenburg that was to constitute the territorial base of Archbishop von Dalberg, the Imperial Archchancellor.
+The survival of an imperial city often hung by a thread: while Regensburg and Wetzlar, seats of the Imperial Diet and the Imperial Cameral Tribunal respectively, were still on the short list of imperial cities that were to survive in the June 1802 general compensation plan, they were mediatised a few months later in order to beef up the newly created Principality of Aschaffenburg that was to constitute the territorial base of Archbishop von Dalberg, the Imperial Archchancellor.
 In the end, only Hamburg, Bremen, Lübeck, Frankfurt, Augsburg, and Nuremberg survived mediatisation in 1803.
+Of these, Augsburg was annexed by Bavaria shortly thereafter in 1805 and Nuremberg in 1806.
+Frankfurt was later annexed by Prussia in 1866 and Lübeck (mostly by Prussia, partly by Mecklenburg) in 1937.
+Only the Free Imperial Cities of Hamburg and Bremen remain independent states within Germany, joined by Berlin as a third city-state.